smbjorklund/cellproject/sites/all/modules/contrib/jquery_ui_multiselect/README.txt

 2. Download the jQuery UI Multiselect plugin from GitHub.

-   The original branch is no longer being maintained.
-I recommend using this fork: https://github.com/crdeutsch/multiselect
+   The original repository is no longer being updated.
+I recommend using this fork, which is well maintained: https://github.com/crdeutsch/multiselect

+   This module actually uses some features from that fork that are not available in the original repository.

 3. Install the plugin in your site's libraries directory.
 Your directory structure might look like: